- 6 oz. 170 g cucumber, finely chopped

 If you are using an English cucumber, which is long, has thin skin, and relatively small seeds, then there is no need to peel or deseed it.
 If you are using a Garden cucumber (as it's commonly known in the US), which is shorter, has thick dark green skin and larger seeds, we recommend peeling it and removing the seeds before grating.

 To increase the fat ratio and reduce the amount of carbohydrates in the tzatziki, you can substitute Greek yogurt with (all or part) sour cream or crème fraîche.
 For dairy-free tzatziki, ditch the yogurt and use mayonnaise instead.
 If you don't have fresh garlic, go ahead and use minced garlic from a jar or garlic powder.
 Experiment and see what tastes best!

-- Put cucumber in a strainer and sprinkle salt on top.
-Mix well and let the liquid drain for 5–10 minutes.
+For thicker tzatziki, place the grated cucumber in a colander or sieve and sprinkle with salt.
+Combine and let the liquid drain for 5–10 minutes.
 Wrap cucumber in a tea towel and squeeze out excess liquid.

 Tzatziki will keep for about 3 days in the fridge.